WuChungYin/tony-golf-app-pre-expo-eject/README.md

+Golf lessons appointment app, where users are able to create accounts, purchase credits, use credits to schedule golf lessons or golf lane usage, and view/remove scheduled appointments.

 Instructions To Start The App
   1. Store tony-golf-app-pre-expo-eject folder in a directory of choice
   2. Download Expo client app on your smart phone